muhammad-akbrrr/gold-rush-smartcontract/README.md

 - Collecting fees for the treasury

 Upon successful settlement, the round status changes to **Ended**.

+> Note: For Group Battle rounds, see “Keeper: Settle Round - Group Battle”, which relies on `winner_group_ids` instead of a single price change.

 #### Context
 | Field         | Type                    | Description                                         |